lsu-ddem/intro-to-esports/content/2-Sonic/4_Lesson_4/_index.en.md

 ## Closure and Review

--   Expectations of projects and their due date
+-   Expectations of projects and their due date.

 -   Explain the importance of diversity in the storytellers and writers due to experiences and how it shapes our stories.